taliajs/php2650project/index.md

     part of the MCMC chain.
 If the proposal is not accepted, keep the current state of the chain.

-These steps are repeated until the maximum number of samples are reached.

-1. Obtain posterior distribution by combining the samples in the chain.
+5. These steps are repeated until the maximum number of samples are reached.
+Then, the posterior distribution is obtained by combining the samples in the chain.

 <figure>
 <img src = "img/mcmc-data2.png" width = "500" />